LukasM2077/ProxmoxClusterServer/README.md

 Downloaded Proxmox ISO and flashed it on a usb with balena etcher.
 Booted from the USB to start the instaliation process.

 - Instaliation process

+  chose a drive to install the OS on.
+Selected the correct network and managment interface.
+Assigned a hostname, IP, gateway, and subnet.
+Review my selections and run the install.

+  - Configuration

+    Logged into my Proxmox web interface, disabled enterprise repositories, and added a no subscription repository.
+Used Proxmox post install script:

+     [bash -c "$(curl -fsSL https://raw.githubusercontent.com/community-scripts/ProxmoxVE/main/tools/pve/post-pve-install.sh)"]

+    Updated and restarted Proxmox.

+## Issues and solutions

+- Web interface not working

+  Solutions: Ethernet was required and the IP was taken by another machine

+## Cluster setup
+    -
 ## Services

 - Proxmox VE